ansys/pyhps/examples/python_uv/README.md

 Note that the version should be adjusted to the case at hand.

-By default, the uv cache is located in the home directory (~/.cache/uv).

 ## Custom cache directory
 The above steps setup uv with the cache located in its default location in the user home directory (~/.cache/uv).
-Depending on the case at hand, other cache locations may be preferred, such as a globally accessible cache used by all evaluators.
-An important observation is that venv setup time (in the cached case) is largely dictated by the transfer bandwidth between the cache directory and the computing machine.
+Depending on the individual situation, other cache locations may be preferred, such as a shared directory accessible to all evaluators.
-Setup times on the order of 100 ms are achievable for reasonably large dependencies.

 In order to define a custom uv cache directory, the following environment variable can be added to the uv application registration in the scaler/evaluator:

 | **Env Variable** | **Value**                            |